kehantan/labbook/docs/assays/mtt.rst

 .. image:: images/MTT\ assay.png
     :width: 600

-Schematics of MTT assay general workflow can be found `here <https://docs.google.com/presentation/d/1bVLtRDbeNUYgCIJIff3_kx7cVitiwAFbNoAo2k-QTZA/edit?usp=sharing>`_.

-The general protocol for MTT with Vero cells was described by :footcite:t:`guillen2022effect,marin2021curcumin`.
+*The general protocol for MTT with Vero cells was described by :footcite:t:`guillen2022effect,marin2021curcumin`.
 * MTT assay is a very common assay, you can find a lot of published articles that optimised MTT assays for different purposes.
 * You don't have to strictly follow the parameters in this protocol.
 The parameters used in this protocol are the ones that is good enough for my experiments.
 But the general idea is similar for all cell lines.
 If you are using other cell lines, refer to other sources for specific parameters.

-Some important parameters to take note of including:
+* Some important parameters to take note of including:

     * Number of cells to seed in each well
     * the amount/concentration of reagent to use (PBS, trypsin, DMEM, DMSO, MTT, etc.)
     * time of incubation (12, 24, 36, 48 hrs, etc.)

+* See visual guide `here <https://docs.google.com/presentation/d/1bVLtRDbeNUYgCIJIff3_kx7cVitiwAFbNoAo2k-QTZA/edit?usp=sharing>`_.

 Planning
 --------